NorthEdWAD/web-hub/project-12-traffic-light/README.md

 - created the general page layout using semantic HTML5 elements
 - used CSS Grid template areas to build the traffic light
 - written the JavaScript needed to handle the switching and timing of the traffic light
-- Submitted your repo web address using the [GitHub URL Form](https://forms.gle/diNodcRDNmEKQ5TW9)

 ## 🔗 Resources